acmater/prograph/README.md

 3. The software will use multiprocessing to calculate the graph of the protein dataset, which is then leveraged by a wide variety of other methods to accelerate computation.
 4. The capacity to return data (indexed or not) in formats that are pre-prepared for a variety of machine learning tasks including Scikit-learn, Pytorch, and (To do) Tensorflow
+5. Direct integration with sci-kit learn by instantiating models internally.

 ## How it works